FrankoFPM/Spine-Viewer-Web/contributing.md

 If you install the app locally you should place the assets in the `public/assets/` folder

-Please note that I have found that the .atlas and .skel extractions are appended with a .asset extension, which you will need to remove before using them.
+Please note that the .atlas and .skel extractions are appended with a .asset extension, which you will need to remove before using them.
 You can use the following code to make it faster, you must have python installed to run it

 ```python
 import os